stevenadams/stevenadams.github.io/_posts/2015-08-24-utility-classes-and-responsiveness.md

         }
 	}

-Now we can add our modifier selectors to elements to dictate the value of selector attributes at different breakpoints.
-This is most useful when used with utility selectors the generally only have one attribute.
+Now we can add these modifier selectors to elements allowing us to dictate the value of certain attributes at different breakpoints.
+This is most useful when used with utility selectors that generally only have one attribute.

 I have updated my width classes to have the same naming convention and it works really well.

-	<div class="o-grid__item u-width1-4--@xl"></div>
+	<div class="o-grid__item u-width-1/4--@xl"></div>

 Hat tip to Harry for more of his genius.
 If you're into CSS nerd stuff you should definitely check out [his blog](http://csswizardry.com/#section:articles), and/or [CSS Guidelines](http://cssguidelin.es/).